Painting the Verdaccio

 Cennini wrote an invaluable handbook for artists and craftsmen called Il Libro dell’Arte.
-In this book, filled with much practical advice for the young Renaissance artist, he explains mixing the verdaccio.
+In it, he explains the verdaccio and gives much artistic and practical guidance for the young Renaissance artist.

 ‘Mix one part of black, two parts of ochre.’

-Sometimes the verdaccio is also nicknamed the ‘Dead Layer’ because of the ghostly greenish cast of the subject’s visage, or even nick-named the zombie layer.
+Sometimes the verdaccio is also called the ‘Dead Layer‘ because of the ghostly greenish cast of the subject’s visage during this underpainting stage.

-Romantically though, the intention is to achieve an effect of pale moonlight, with almost opaque highlights and shadows.
+The intention of both the verdaccio and the grisaille is to achieve an effect of pale moonlight, with almost opaque highlights and shadows.

 Some famous artworks showing evidence of verdaccio